Recoskie/JDasm/docs/Code.md

 <br />

-Just looking at this COM code you can see MOV operation "B4" using register 4.
+Just looking at this COM code.
+You can see MOV operation "B4" using register 4.
 Setting the register AH to 09.

 <br />

-You then can see BA which is register DX.
+You then can see "BA" which is 16 bit register DX.
 The tow bytes 08 01 are read in little indian byte order as value 01 08.

 <br />

-We then see instruction CD which is the interrupt instruction code.
+We then see instruction "CD" which is the interrupt instruction code.
 We then see the number 21 after it which is interrupt 21.

 <br />

-Lastly C3 is the return code.
+Lastly "C3" is the return code.
 This returns back to the operating system after the code is run.

 <br />

 Thus if AH is 09, and we use interrupt 21.
-The value in DX is used as the address to our text based message.
+Then the value in DX is used as the address to our text based message.

 <br />

-Thus COM files start at 0x100 so the value in DX is 0x108.
+All COM files start at 0x100, so the value in DX is 0x108.
 So if you count 8 bytes from the start of the code you will find the position to your message.

 <br />

-Which is 48 65 6C 6C 6F 20 57 6F 72 6C 64 24 in UTF8 text standard this is "Hello World$".
-The dollar sing marks the end of the text for int 21 with ah 09.
+Which is 48 65 6C 6C 6F 20 57 6F 72 6C 64 24.
+In UTF8 text standard this is "Hello World$".
+The dollar sing marks the end of the text, for int 21 with AH 09.

 <br />